shanptom/G.O.P.I.C.A/user_guide.md

-# 🧬 MetaX User Guide
+# 🧬 MetaPiX User Guide

-**MetaX** is an interactive Shiny app for exploring microbiome data through visual analytics and statistical tools.
+**MetaPiX** is an interactive Shiny app for exploring microbiome data through visual analytics and statistical tools.
 This guide walks you through each major feature and explains the expected input formats.

 ---